Become a superannuation Superwoman

 Make your own contributions to your super while you’re working.
 Yes, you’ll take home less pay but there can be some sweet tax benefits for higher income earners that happen when you reduce your gross annual payment by contributing to super.

 The Australian government has incentivised additional super contributions for low-income earners.
-This means that if your annual income is less than $53,564 per year and you contribute additional after-tax $$$ into your superannuation, the government will make a co-contribution payment.
+This means that if your annual income is less than around $50,000 per year and you contribute additional after-tax $$$ into your superannuation, the government will make a co-contribution payment.

 Know where your money is going

 Have a look at what you’re invested in.
-There are now a range of choices out there, including sustainable options.
+There is now a range of choices out there, including sustainable options.